-Day 32 Ngorongoro - Gibb's Farm - Arusha
+Day 32 Ngorongoro - Arusha - Depart

 This morning we descend the Ngorongoro Highlands, retracing our steps back to Arusha via a lunch stop at Gibb's Farm.
 Founded during German colonial times and still privately owned, Gibb's Farm is now a small hotel perched on the outer slopes of the Ngorongoro Highlands, surrounded by coffee plantations with long views over lush and beautiful agricultural country.